 PTSD Research

 Studies have investigated intravenous ketamine for post-traumatic stress disorder, particularly when combined with trauma-focused psychotherapy.
-Research from the University of Florida published in 2025 found that patients receiving ketamine therapy reported improvements in PTSD symptoms, depression, anxiety, and sleep quality.
+Some research has reported improvements in PTSD symptoms, depression, anxiety, and sleep quality among patients receiving ketamine therapy.

 The proposed mechanism involves ketamine creating a controlled dissociative state that may help patients process trauma without reexperiencing fear.
 Some studies have combined ketamine with prolonged exposure therapy or other trauma interventions.